 US EPA regulations (40 CFR 130.7 (c) (ii)) require that calculations to establish TMDLs be subject to public review.

-On March 15, 2010, a public notice (see Figure 9-1) announcing the availability of the draft TMDL for public review and comment was posted on the DES website (www.des.state.nh.us/wmb/TMDL/).
-On this date, three copies of the draft report and two copies of the public notice were also mailed to the Town of Amherst's Board of Selectman for distribution.
-One copy of the draft report was kept at Town Hall and the public notices were posted on the public bulletin boards at Town Hall.
-In addition, copies of the draft report and the public notice were also provided to the President ad Vice President of the Baboosic Lake Association.
-Written public comments were accepted from March 15th, 2010 through April 23rd 2010 (a period of 49 business days).
-NHDES did not receive any written comments on the Draft Report, therefore no substantive changes were made to the report.
+On December 14, 2009, a public notice announcing the availability of the draft TMDL for public review and comment was posted on the DES website (www.des.state.nh.us/wmb/TMDL).
+On that date, three copies of the draft report and two copies of the public notice were also mailed to the Town of Franklin's Office of the Selectmen for distribution.
+One copy of the draft report was kept at Town Hall and the public notices were posted on the public bulletin boards at Town Hall and at the Town Library.
+In addition, copies of the draft report and the public notice were also provided to the Planning Board, Franklin's Municipal Services Department, the President of the Webster Lake Association, and a representative of the volunteer lake monitors.
+In addition, a copy of the draft was provided the New Hampshire Department of Resources and Economic Development (DRED), Division of Forests and Lands.
+Written public comments were accepted from December 14th, 2009 through January 29th 2010 (a period of 47 days).
+NHDES did not receive any written comments on the Draft Report.